 Because the evidence from research is mixed, don’t get too bent out of shape trying to figure out specifics of eating protein after a workout.
 What is clear is that the overall protein you consume in a day is more important to muscle and fitness gains than timing protein consumption.

 Yes, it is possible to eat too much protein.
 There is a dangerous level.
 The liver and the kidneys will suffer if you eat more than they can handle.
 The liver breaks down and makes new proteins.
 The kidneys process proteins as part of waste disposal and urine production.

 The most protein that these organs can handle is about 3.5 to 4.5 grams per kilogram of weight.
 This translates to 238 to 306 grams of protein in a day for a 150-pound woman.
 While the kidneys and liver can technically process this much, it stresses the organs and can cause harm and damage.
 Eating this much is strongly discouraged.

 Some signs of eating too much protein include constipation or diarrhea, dehydration, bad breath, and weight gain.
 Potential risks to health include kidney and liver damage, and even loss of calcium, which can negatively impact bone strength.

 It’s always important to talk to your clients about existing health issues before recommending diet plans.
 Anyone with kidney problems, past or present, may need to eat less protein than healthy individuals, and be sure they’ve checked in with their doctor.

 How to Choose Foods with Protein

 When choosing foods for protein, it is important to consider amino acids.
-There are eight essential amino acids that we need to eat because our bodies cannot make them from other molecules.
+There are nine essential amino acids that we need to eat because our bodies cannot make them from other molecules.
 All animal sources of protein provide these essential components.
-Plant proteins are mostly not complete, but they can be combined to include all eight.
+Plant proteins are mostly not complete, but they can be combined to include all nine.